 2-Step verification adds a second layer of protection during the login process.
 Currently, your Google login is tied to “something you know” (your password).
 2-Step verification adds a second layer of “something you have”, i.e., a mobile device, a phone number where you can be reached, a physical security key.

 Times are changing and hackers are finding new and creative ways to acquire user passwords: cyber hackers are buying lists of usernames and passwords on the dark web, they are using social engineering and email phishing tactics to steal passwords, they are also using something called “dictionary attacks” as a brute force method to guess weak passwords.
 Adding a second form of verification dramatically decreases the likelihood of your password, and consequently your account, being compromised.
 Additionally, school districts purchase cyber insurance which requires a regular review of security-related best practices/continuous improvement, and requiring an additional authentication method for account access is the next big push for districts to be compliant with cybersecurity risks/best practice.

 How often will I need to use 2-Step verification?

-Once you authenticate and complete the 2-step verification process and make sure to “remember this device”, Google will not require 2-step verification every time you log in.
+Once you authenticate and complete the 2-step verification process and make sure to “remember this device” (their verbiage is Don’t ask again on this computer), Google will not require 2-step verification every time you log in.
 From that point on, Google will not prompt you to perform 2-Step verification on that device unless you clear your browser’s cache, change your password, it’s been around 30 days since your last verification and/or if Google suspects that your account has been breached.

 How do I enable 2-Step verification?